 OnUpKeep is a CMMS(Computerized Maintenance Management System) software that provides businesses with management systems.
-This includes asset tracking, inventory management and many other functions.
+This includes asset tracking, inventory management, and many other functions.

-It also enables businesses to create work orders, receive notifications, and work with technicians in real-time, giving them transparency of business.
+It also enables businesses to create work orders, receives notifications, and work with technicians in real-time, giving them transparency of business.
 OnUpKeep is a highly established player in the CMMS industry.
 Some of their big clients are McCormich, Unilever, Yamaha, amongst many others.

 Features of OnUpKeep